anuvyklack/keymap-layer.nvim/CONTRIBUTING.md

 ## How key mappings stores inside

-The Layer accepts keymaps in the one form, but stores them internally in the another:
+The Layer accepts keymaps in the one form, but stores them internally in the another.
+The `Layer:_normalize_input()` method is responsible for this.
+Notice, that terminal codes are also escaped.

 ```
     -----------------------------+------------------------------------